-\begin{definition}[Pseudo-consensus] The pseudo-consensus problem relaxes the Termination condition of the consensus problem by requiring outputs only in failure-free executions and 1-silent executions. \end{definition} Note that pseudo-consensus is solvable, e.g.\ using a variant of the phase-king algorithm~\cite{berman_towards_1989}.
+\begin{definition}[Pseudo-consensus] The pseudo-consensus problem relaxes the termination condition of the consensus problem by requiring outputs only in eventually failure-free executions and eventually 1-silent executions. \end{definition} Note that pseudo-consensus is solvable, e.g.\ using a variant of the phase-king algorithm~\cite{berman_towards_1989}.
 We now consider a pseudo-consensus algorithm.

-Throughout the section, we say that a process decides $b$ when it outputs $b$, and, given an execution of a pseudo-consensus algorithm in which all processes decide $b$, we say that $b$ is the decision of the execution.
+Throughout the section, we say that a process decides $b$ in an execution when it outputs $b$, and, when a process decides $b$ in an execution, we also say that the execution decides $b$.